hartwigmedical/serve/algo/README.md

 ## Handling of multiple reference genome versions

 External knowledgebases generally define their knowledge for one specific reference genome version (v37 or v38).
 SERVE merges knowledgebases defined in either v37 or v38 reference genome versions.
-In addition SERVE generates its output for both reference genome v37 and v38.
+In addition, SERVE generates its output for both reference genome v37 and v38.

 ### Ref-genome dependent knowledge extraction